nbeaver/markdown-demo/markdown-demo.markdown

 * It's a little anticlimactic since they're invisible.
 * This puts a linebreak but does not produce the list we want.

-I also tend to forget about lists is that you can do multi-paragraph lists, you just need to remember to indent.
+You can do multi-paragraph lists, you just need to remember to indent.

 From the Markdown docs: